 - Laxmi Niwas Palace is a must-visit if you want to have lunch or dinner in style, in a beautiful courtyard of a palace.

 - In Harasar Haveli you can enjoy delicious Indian dishes in a pieceful setting.

 Bikaner can be overwhelming in many ways.
 As a European woman walking around alone, you definitely will get a lot of attention.
 Still, I haven’t felt unsafe in any way.
 People are very helpful, friendly and less pushy than in other places in India.
 Just watch out for the many oxen and cows that walk the street.
 Keep a proper distance.
 Always be well informed at the hotel about the current security situation.
 In the evening, it is best to travel by rickshaw.

+Did you like reading what to do and see in Bikaner?
 Do you want to read more about India?
-Read more about the most beautiful palaces and fortresses in Rajasthan, the pink city of India – Jaipur, a New Delhi slum tour, and the Karni Mata rat temple in Deshnok.
+Read more about the most beautiful palaces and fortresses in Rajasthan, the pink city of India – Jaipur, a New Delhi slum tour, a visit to the Karni Mata rat temple in Deshnok